TylerBaughcome/COGSFinalProject/README.md

     number of children a node could have as it could not have more children than there are conditions.
 # Tests and Data Collected

+Simple Golf
+  In the Simple Golf folder, you can find a simple example with a set of conditions on previous days.
+  On a given day with certain conditions, the program will offer a decision, that is to play or not to play golf in this case.
+Several sample queries with the data can be found, and other queries can be made as well.
+The root condition and other factors within the decision tree can be changed as well, just as it can be for all the examples.

 Hypothetical Basketball Team\
   In the file entitiled *Joe.txt* a data table and query can be found.
 The table specifies the conditions and results of a basketball team's last 10 or so games, and the query specifies a certain set of conditions